pnxenopoulos/awpy/docs/index.rst

 Using csgo
 ----------
 :doc:`installation`
-   How to install the csgo Python library.
+   How to install awpy.

 :doc:`examples`
    Examples code and Jupyter notebooks to help get you started.

 :doc:`projects`
-   Projects that use the csgo Python library.
+   Projects that use awpy.

 :doc:`faq`
    Need help?
 Check the FAQs first.